Lean Manufacturing – Multiple Projects

 Project Dates: 1998 – Present.

-Results include: 50% improvement in throughput, 30% reduction in manhours.
+Results include: doubled throughput, 30% reduction in manhours.

 An education in manufacturing, internship in multiple manufacturing facilities, in depth study of the Toyota Production System (aka Lean Manufacturing) created an ability to present, facilitate and work hands on with shop floor personnel where extraordinary results can be delivered.